darrylcousins/aws-nautilus/docs/start.rst

 The files `src/aws-exports.js` and `src/graphql/*.js` have been created.

+The schema can be updated at the `AppSync Console`_.

 After any updates to the API's schema then the client code can be regenerated with that final command::